Directional differentiability for solution operators of sweeping processes with convex polyhedral admissible sets: Introduction

 We would like to point out that \Cref{th:main_summary} contains the directional differentiability and characterization results of \cite{Brokate2015,Brokate2021} as a special case (modulo some minor differences in the regularity assumptions).
-For more details on this topic, we refer the reader to \cref{subsec:3.7}.
+For more details on this topic, see \cref{subsec:3.7}.
 As the argumentation that we use for the derivation of \cref{th:main_summary} is quite different from that in \cite{Brokate2015,Brokate2021}, this also means that our analysis provides alternative proofs of the theorems in these two papers.
 Regarding the distinction between the cases \ref{main_sum:item:I} and \ref{main_sum:item:II} in \cref{th:main_summary}, it should be noted that non-obtuse polyhedra also play a special role in the context of the question of whether different techniques for extending the solution mapping $\SS\colon (u, y_0) \mapsto y$ of \eqref{eq:sweep_EVI_strong} to the set $BV([0,T];\R^d) \times Z$ give rise to the same operator; see \cite{Krejci2014Compare}.
-If this is just a coincidence or has some deeper mathematical meaning (which is certainly more likely) is an open question.
+If this is just a coincidence or has some deeper mathematical meaning is an open question.